If you've got what it takes, we want to hear from you - whatever your circumstances

 Fees for international and Islands students

-Tuition fees for students from the Channel Islands and Isle of Man, and for Overseas students, vary depending on the course you are studying.
+Tuition fees for Overseas students (including students from the Channel Islands and Isle of Man), vary depending on the course you are studying.
 You can find a full list showing all the latest costs for students in these categories here.

 College fees cover the cost to St John's of providing various educational and domestic services as well as other support.
 Subject to a fee status check, the College fee for Home undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
 Home students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.